-- Put the new flapper into place and hook each ear of the flapper onto one of the pegs on the flush valve.
+- Put the new flapper into place and hook each ear of the flapper onto one of the pegs on the sides of the flush valve.

 - Connect the flapper chain onto the handle lever, adjusting the chain length as needed.
 When the handle lever is in the resting position, the chain should be relaxed, with a little bit of slack.
 If the chain is too tight, the flapper may not close completely.
-If the chain has too much slack, it can get caught on the flapper and prevent it from fully seating in the flush valve opening.
+If the chain has too much slack, it can get caught under the flapper and prevent it from fully seating in the flush valve opening.

 - Turn the water back on by turning the shutoff valve counterclockwise all the way.

 - Test the new flapper and the chain length by flushing a couple of times and watching the flapper go up and down.